thoelf/Linux-Stream-Player/README.md

 When streaming from a browser, the environment for the browser is set up so that the browser plays to the nullsink.
 The audio sent to the nullsink is inaudible on the client.
 An audio stream is set up from the nullsink using cvlc.
 The stream goes to MPD on the server, that streams the audio via CamillaDSP (for room EQ) to the DAC.

 I use Firefox as the music playing browser, just to make my preferred browser (Brave) free for all other browsing activities.
-While streaming to the nullsink on the client, is is possible to play audio on the client from other audio players.
+While streaming to the nullsink on the client, it is possible to play audio on the client from other audio players.

 The audio stream is resampled to 44.1 kHz on the client.
 You should be able to change the sample rate to another static value if you like.
 If you have any suggestions to stream with a variable sample frequency (i.e. matching the source), please let me know.
 In my case with Deezer, the source is always 44.1 kHz, so its not a concern for me.